IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 {{RFC8520}} provides a standardized way to describe how a specific purpose device makes use of Internet resources.
 Access Control Lists (ACLs) can be defined in an RFC8520 Manufacturer Usage Description (MUD) file that permit a device to access Internet resources by DNS name.

-Use of a DNS name rather than IP address in the ACL has many advantages: not only does the layer of indirection permit the mapping of name to IP address to be changed over time, it also generalizes automatically to IPv4 and IPv6 addresses, as well as permitting loading balancing of traffic by many different common ways, including multi-CDN deployments wherein load balancing can account for geography and load.
+Use of a DNS name rather than IP address in the ACL has many advantages: not only does the layer of indirection permit the mapping of name to IP address to be changed over time, it also generalizes automatically to IPv4 and IPv6 addresses, as well as permitting a variety of load balancing strategies, including multi-CDN deployments wherein load balancing can account for geography and load.

 At the MUD policy enforcement point -- the firewall -- there is a problem.
-The firewall has only access to the layer-3 headers of the packet.
+The firewall has access only to the layer-3 headers of the packet.
 This includes the source and destination IP address, and if not encrypted by IPsec, the destination UDP or TCP port number present in the transport header.
 The DNS name is not present!

 It has been suggested that one answer to this problem is to provide a forced intermediate for the TLS connections.
-This could in theory be done for TLS 1.2 connections.
+In theory, this could be done for TLS 1.2 connections.
 The MUD policy enforcement point could observe the Server Name  Identifier (SNI) {{?RFC6066}}.
 Some Enterprises do this already.
 But, as this involves active termination of the TCP connection (a forced circuit proxy) in order to see enough of the traffic, it requires significant effort.